saiyumm/FAQ-Accordian-Generator/README.md

 2. Click the "Convert Code" button.
 3. The converted code output will be displayed in the output area.

 Feel free to contribute to this project, report any issues, or suggest enhancements.
-Enjoy converting your code hassle-free with the Code Converter Generator!
+Enjoy converting your code hassle-free with the Code Generator!